Donders-Institute/tg-toolset-python/README.md

 # hpc-utility

-Utility scripts, wrappers for running applications on the DCCN HPC cluster
+- `opt`: Utility scripts, wrappers for running applications on the DCCN HPC cluster
+- `python`: python scripts, libraries and utility modules